kantega/puppet-cis/README.md

 # Puppet CIS

-Automated CIS setup for the CentOS Linux 7 Benchmark v2.2.0
+Automated CIS setup for CentOS.
+The various branches defines for which CentOS and CIS version